Rustic Sourdough Peach Galette

 Instructions

-• In a small bowl, add the cold water and sourdough discard and stir with a fork to dissolve the discard into the water.
+• To make the crust: In a small bowl, add the cold water and sourdough discard and stir with a fork to dissolve the discard into the water.
 Set aside.

 • Preheat the oven to 400°F. Line a baking sheet with parchment paper.